 Let’s Face It

 Plastic usage dominates us and all thanks to China as expected to be the country with the maximum production capacity for HDPE worldwide between 2019 and 2021.
-On the other hand, the Asia Pacific has the largest capacity holder of HDPE consumption.
-North America will regain the position of exporter while Europe will be turning to be an importer due to capacity closures.
+On the other hand, the Asia Pacific has the largest capacity holder for HDPE consumption.
+North America will regain the position of exporter while Europe will be turning into being an importer due to capacity closures.

 dominate economic stability worldwide.
 So it is conclusive to say that plastic production will not be a story of our past but a continuous economic and social push for the years to come.

 Remarkably, I will include my admiration for Austria.
 According to records, it’s the country that has the highest recycling rate across the globe that recycles most plastics.
 The country’s discipline is undeniably appealing, for it stood up amongst all to put a ban on plastic bags beginning in 2020.